 - The guards may quote something in either Arabic or French depending on which region you are in, though sometimes they may speak English as well.

-- In the Mothership Zero DLC for Fallout 3, the player character is abducted by aliens whose language is never translated.
+- In the Mothership Zeta DLC for Fallout 3, the player character is abducted by aliens whose language is never translated.
 The aliens' motivation and reasons for abducting humans can therefore only be inferred (and it makes them a whole lot creepier).
-Additionally, another abductee is a samurai who speaks in un-subtitled Japanese.
+Additionally, another abductee is a 16th century samurai who speaks in unsubtitled (but correct) Japanese.

 - Max Payne 3 plays around with this.
-Max Payne doesn't speak Portuguese, so for most of the game you have no idea what the people around you are saying.
+Max Payne doesn't speak Portuguese, so for most of the game you have no idea what the people around you are saying (the subtitles are also in Portuguese).
 Occasionally though, Max will catch a cognate, such as amadores (amateurs), and react to it.

 - Spec Ops: The Line uses this in the opening to increase tension.
 You don't understand any of the Farci being spoken.

 - In Final Fantasy X the Al Bhed language is subtitled - only the subtitles are in Al Bhed, not English.
 As you collect translation books throughout the game, various letters in the subtitles are gradually replaced by their English equivalents to represent Tidus' growing understanding of the language.

 - One of the locations in the game is Hong Kong.
 Most people you meet there speak English, though there is a monk that speaks Cantonese with no translation given. ("Please give way" and "Can you speak Cantonese?")
 There is some Chinese text, unfortunately most of it is complete nonsense copy-and-pasted repeatedly.

 - There's also some untranslated French lines in Paris.